thirumurthis/Learnings/java_json/Parsing_part_of_json_in_java.md

  - We specify the path part of the command, JsonPath.compile(<path/to/specific/key/in/json>).
  - Using the  JsonPath.compile().read(<input json as string>), will return the value of the json specified in the path.
- - Additionally, have used BiFunction<> Lambda functions as example usage for using above two points.
+ - Additionally, have used BiFunction<> Lambda functions as example usage of above two points.

 ```java
 package org.example;